Laravel-Backpack/docs/6.x/getting-started-basics.md

 <a name="backpack-crud"></a>
 ### CRUDs

 This is where it gets interesting.
-As soon as you [install Backpack](/docs/{{version}}/installation) in your project, you can create **CRUDs** for your admins to easily manipulate DB information.
+As soon as you [install Backpack](/docs/{{version}}/installation) in your project, you can create **CRUDs** for your admins to easily manipulate database entries.
 Let's browse through a simple example, of creating a CRUD administration panel for a Tag entity.

 You can generate everything a CRUD needs using one of the methods below: